microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Update-MgDeviceManagementDeviceCompliancePolicy.md

   - `[UserExperienceAnalyticsDeviceScoresId <String>]`: The unique identifier of userExperienceAnalyticsDeviceScores
   - `[UserExperienceAnalyticsDeviceStartupHistoryId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupHistory
   - `[UserExperienceAnalyticsDeviceStartupProcessId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupProcess
+  - `[UserExperienceAnalyticsDeviceStartupProcessPerformanceId <String>]`: The unique identifier of userExperienceAnalyticsDeviceStartupProcessPerformance
   - `[UserExperienceAnalyticsMetricHistoryId <String>]`: The unique identifier of userExperienceAnalyticsMetricHistory
   - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of userExperienceAnalyticsMetric
   - `[UserExperienceAnalyticsModelScoresId <String>]`: The unique identifier of userExperienceAnalyticsModelScores